gnss-sdr/geniuss-place/_posts/2017-06-23-testing-software-receiver.md

 # Running GNSS-SDR Tests

 In order to execute the tests, you must build GNSS-SDR from source.
-If the Google C++ Testing Framework source code is not already present in your system (and pointing the `GTEST_DIR` environment variable to the root of the souce code tree or, on Debian-based GNU/Linux distributions, doing `sudo apt-get install libgtest-dev`), it will be automatically downloaded from its Git repository, compiled and linked to GNSS-SDR at building time.
+If the Google C++ Testing Framework source code is not already present in your system (and pointing the `GTEST_DIR` environment variable to the root of the source code tree or, on Debian-based GNU/Linux distributions, doing `sudo apt-get install libgtest-dev`), it will be automatically downloaded from its Git repository, compiled and linked to GNSS-SDR at building time.
 The CMake script automatizes all those steps for you.

+**Tip:** some tests can optionally output plots if [Gnuplot](http://www.gnuplot.info/), a portable command-line driven graphing utility, is installed in your system.
+If you want to use this feature, install Gnuplot (by doing `sudo apt-get install gnuplot` in Debian-based Linux distributions, or `sudo port install gnuplot` using Macports in macOS) before building GNSS-SDR, and then activate the corresponding flag in the tests in which it is allowed (those flags start with `--plot_...`).
+This will display figures in new windows and will save [PostScript](https://en.wikipedia.org/wiki/PostScript) files (.ps) in the folder where the test was called.
+{: .notice--info}

 GNSS-SDR are divided in two categories: